Skip to main content

 9. How can I check the status of my letters of reference?

-The applicant may track the status of reference letters by checking on his or her eRA Commons account.
+The applicant may track the status of reference letters by checking on their eRA Commons account.

 10. What if one of my reference writers cannot submit their letter on time or at all?